-This summer, the Montana Department of Transportation (MDT) will begin construction of Phase 3 of the Belt N & S project at Armington Junction, which is the intersection of US 87 and US 89 near Belt.
+This spring and summer, the Montana Department of Transportation (MDT) in conjunction with Riverside Contracting will continue construction of Phase 3 of the Belt N & S project at Armington Junction, which is the intersection of US 87 and US 89 near Belt.

 This project will: